Prehistoric Body Theater

 In Tiger Hands, Peking opera technique becomes a channel for reconnection, transformation, and personal expression.
 In this cosmic work, Kimitch and his collaborators—including Jeffrey Gan, Pareena Lim, Lai Yi Ohlsen, and Carlos Soto—draw on the experimental energy that birthed this artform, simultaneously preserving and expanding tradition.
 A 2024 Asian Cultural Council Fellow and 2023 Bessie Award winner, Kimitch has premiered his works at The Shed, The Noguchi Museum, Danspace Project, and more.

-Wednesday, July 2 at 5:30pm | Henry J. Leir Stage
+This event took place on July 2 at 5:30pm | Henry J. Leir Stage

 Live Music